 The distributor is mounted on the right side of the crankcase and driven by gears from the camshaft.
-A single breaker arm is operated by an eight-lobe cam so that no synchronization is required.
+A single breaker arm is operated by a six-lobe cam.
 Automatic advance is incorporated so that the correct timing is given at all speeds.

-The oil cup (A), Figure 3, should be filled with oil every 2,000 miles.
-At the same time remove the distributor cap (not shown) and rotor arm (B), placing a few drops of oil on the wick (C) in the top of the shaft, one drop of oil on the breaker arm pivot (D), and apply a light coating of vaseline on the cam block (E).
+The oil cup (C), Figure 3, should be filled with oil every 2,000 miles.
+At the same time remove the distributor cap (not shown) and rotor arm (D), placing a few drops of oil on the wick in the top of the shaft, one drop of oil on the breaker arm pivot (B), and apply a light coating of vaseline on the cam block (A).

-The breaker points should be adjusted to .020" maximum opening.
+The breaker points should be adjusted to .020° maximum opening.
 The points should be clean and set squarely on each other.
-If the points hecome pitted it is necessary to remove them and grind smooth or replace with new ones.
+If the points become pitted it is necessary to re-move them and grind smooth or re-place with new ones.
 The grinding should be done in a special machine to insure proper seating.
 This operation should be done by an Authorized Terraplane and Hudson Service Station.